 The combination of the Class AX NAV, Class TX NAV, Class IX NAV, Class T NAV, Class S NAV, Class D NAV, and Class I NAV, equals the aggregate net asset value of our assets, which will consist almost entirely of the value of our interest in the operating partnership, less our liabilities, including liabilities related to class-specific distribution fees through and including the month of value.
 The value of our interest in the operating partnership is equal to the excess of the aggregate NAV of the operating partnership over the portion thereof that would be distributed to any limited partners other than us if the operating partnership were liquidated.
-The aggregate NAV of the operating partnership is the excess of the value of the operating partnership's assets (including the fair value of its properties, real estate-related securities, cash and other investments) over its liabilities (including the fair value of its debt, any declared and accrued unpaid distributions, any accrued performance participation allocation and the expenses attributable to its operations).
+The aggregate NAV of the operating partnership is equal to the fair value of its properties, real estate-related securities, cash and other investments) over its liabilities (including the fair value of its debt, any declared and accrued unpaid distributions, any accrued performance participation allocation and the expenses attributable to its operations).
 Our advisor calculates the fair value of the assets and liabilities of the operating partnership as directed by our valuation guidelines based upon values received from various sources, as described in more detail above.